opencontainers/distribution-spec/spec.md

 The format will be as follows:

 ```
-DELETE /v2/<name>/blobs/uploads/<uuid>
+DELETE /v2/<name>/blobs/uploads/<id>
 ```

-After this request is issued, the upload uuid will no longer be valid and the registry server will dump all intermediate data.
+After this request is issued, the upload id will no longer be valid and the registry server will dump all intermediate data.
 While uploads will time out if not completed, clients should issue this request if they encounter a fatal error but still have the ability to issue an http request.

 ##### Cross Repository Blob Mount